UW-MLGEO/MLGEO2022_sangsong/ml-sogos/project_overview.md

                 sgmod_L3proc            Used for xarray Datset processing of the 'L3' grid sgmod_DFproc            Used for pandas Dataframe processing during analysis sgmod_plotting          Used to define common plotting parameters

-Two phases of processing were developed externally in MATLAB:
-1. Oxygen optode time response correction (Adapted from Yui Takeshita, MBARI)
-2. ESPER (Courtesy of Brendan Carter [Link to Github])

 ---
 ## Code Directory